Great Minnesota Vacations for Grandparents, Parents & Kids

 Nature-loving families who gravitate toward outdoor fun will find endless options throughout Minnesota.
-Try the underground geological wonder of Mystery Cave State Park in Preston, perfect for those walking and those who need wheelchair- and stroller-accessible trails, with the above-ground Forestville living history site offering a fun trip into the past.
+Try the underground geological wonder of Mystery Cave State Park in Preston, perfect for those walking and those who need wheelchair- and stroller-accessible trails.
+And the nearby above-ground Forestville living history site offers a fun trip into the past.

 Families who like to bike will find pedaling heaven on southern Minnesota’s 42-mile Root River State Trail, a flat, easy trail with many charming main streets along the way.
 Consider braking in Lanesboro for paddling or tubing on the Root River, boutique shopping or a scoop of well-earned ice cream.

 Between central Minnesota’s Brainerd and northwest Bemidji, bike, hike or snowmobile any portion of the scenic, paved 115-mile Paul Bunyan State Trail.
-Fishing enthusiasts can cast a line in the region’s 400-plus lakes, with other family-friendly attractions including mini-golf, an international speedway, wildlife park and Paul Bunyan Land, home to an amusement park and pioneer village.
+Fishing enthusiasts can cast a line in the region’s 400-plus lakes.
+Other family-friendly attractions in the area include mini-golf, an international speedway, wildlife park and Paul Bunyan Land, home to an amusement park and pioneer village.